 Don’s Chef Bistro: the most famous chef in Vietnam but we decided it was too European and did not try it

 Sapa is the mountains in the North of Vietman close to the Chinese borders.
 To go there we took the overnight train and spent 1 night at Victoria Hotel.
-We hired a guide for ourselves, (highly recommended and quite economical), who picked us up from the train, took us to the markets where we saw dogs being sold for dinner, horses being cooked for lunch and chickens being slaughtered for sale.
+We hired a guide for ourselves, (highly recommended and quite economical), who picked us up from the train station, took us to the markets where we saw dogs being sold for dinner, horses being cooked for lunch and chickens being slaughtered for sale, a shocking reality.
 On our second day he walked us through the countryside to see the rice fields, the animal farms and how true Vietnamese farmers live.
 This was probably the most impressive sight we saw in Vietnam.

 3 days Laos

 After taking a train back to Hanoi we took a flight to Luang Prabang in Laos, the highlight of our trip.
 Even before landing we could tell this could be what heaven looks like.
 We stayed at Alila hotel, a bungalow only hotel in the centre of the town (now that I come to think of it the town is so small that everything is in the centre).
 Surrounded by what looked like the Amazon forest on the Mekong riverbank with only a handful amount of cars and a large percentage of the population being monks, Luang Prabang was a true paradise.
 Everybody was happy, everything was peaceful and as if the whole town was in a state of meditation.
 All we did was walk around the village, ride our bicycles through the small streets, take a boat ride across the Mekong river to see the forest and go to the main street at 6am to see the monks collecting food from the locals (must must must!).

 We ate at:

 Tamarind (lunch): traditional, inventive and unique, no cutlery is allowed.